A categorical derivation of Lebesgue integration: Introduction

 As for Theorem~A, the universal characterization of the integrable functions produces a unique characterization of integration.
 Indeed, there is another object $(\F, t)$ of $\cat{B}$, where $\F$ is the constant functor whose value is the ground field and $t_X$ is the total measure of a measure space $X$.
 The unique map $(L^1, I) \to (\F, t)$ in $\cat{B}$ is nothing but integration.

-A variant of Theorem~B uses only the functoriality of $L^1$ with respect to embeddings, not measure-preserving maps.
+A variant of Theorem~B uses the functoriality of $L^1$ with respect to embeddings only.
 Thus, $\Mpar^\op$ is replaced by the category of measure spaces and embeddings, and $\cat{B}$ is replaced by a simpler category $\Bemb$.
 We prove that $(L^1, I)$ is also initial in $\Bemb$.
 As a consequence, we obtain the construction $(f, \mu) \mapsto f \dee\mu$ (Proposition~\ref{propn:B-action}).
 This in turn allows us, via the Radon--Nikodym theorem, to realize elements of the abstractly characterized space $L^1(X)$ as equivalence classes of functions on $X$.

 At the cost of a further axiom, Theorem~B can be generalized to any $p \in [1, \infty]$.
-That is, $(L^p, I)$ is the initial object of a suitably defined category $\Bpar^p$ (and, similarly, of $\Bemb^p$).
+That is, $(L^p, I)$ is the initial object of a suitably defined category $\Bpar^p$ (and, similarly, of $\Bemb^p$), where $\Bpar^1 = \cat{B}$.
 This is Theorem~\ref{thm:Bp}.
 In the case $p = 2$, the functor $L^2$ takes values in the category of Hilbert spaces, and also possesses a slightly simpler universal property (Proposition~\ref{propn:Hilb}).

 Although Theorem~B concerns arbitrary finite measure spaces and Theorem~A concerns only the space $[0, 1]$, Theorem~A is not a special case of Theorem~B. Indeed, the hypotheses of Theorem~A make no mention of the set $[0, 1]$, let alone its $\sigma$-algebra or Lebesgue measure on it, whereas the starting point for Theorem~B is the category of measure spaces.
 To my knowledge, there is no reasonable way to derive Theorem~A from Theorem~B.